Analysis of disease causing PHD2 mutants.

 PHD2 mutants display instability through aggregation and decreased thermostability.

 (A) Chromatograms of PHD2 catalytic cores were acquired via SEC on a Superdex200 column.
-Curves have been normalized according to their area under curves.
-Dashed lines indicate mutants that were not purified.
-(B) CD was performed on PHD2 mutants to predict secondary structure variations.
+Curves have been normalized according to molecular concentrations.
+Dashed red lines indicate mutants that were not purified. n = 2 (B) CD was performed on PHD2 mutants to predict secondary structure variations.
 The far-UV spectra (190-260 nm) of the purified catalytic cores was measured and converted to molar ellipticity.
 (C) Molar ellipticity of PHD2 mutants was monitored at 220 nm from 25 to 95 °C to evaluate thermal stability.
-(D) Melting curves were generated from the CD melt.
+Melting curves were generated from the CD melt.
 Molar ellipticity values were normalized and transformed into a fraction of folded protein and fitted with a sigmoidal curve.
+Melting temperatures (Tm) were determined using the EC50 of each curve.
+Tm and R2 are listed in Table 1.

 PHD2 mutant melting temperatures calculated via CD.